 Between 1937 and 1998, indices of BCGS publications were released as individual volumes.

-Publications issued by the Oil and Gas Division of the Ministry of Energy and Mines may be accessed here.
+Publications issued by the Upstream Development Division of the Ministry of Natural Gas Development may be accessed here.

 Geoscience BC releases

 Established in 2005, Geoscience BC

 is an industry-led, non-government, not-for-profit organization funded by grants from the Government of British Columbia.
 These grants support generating applied geoscience studies.
 Publications may be downloaded from this site